WhakEi/Riyadh-Transport-Mobile/README.md

 ```

 ### 2. Build and Run
+**Prerequisites:**
+- Android Studio Arctic Fox or later
+- Gradle 8.3.6 or higher

 1. Open the project in Android Studio
 2. Wait for Gradle sync to complete